Automattic/notifications-panel/README.md

 ### Automattic employees

-If notable UI changes are being made in PRs, be sure to inform the app teams so that they can bring the various apps into alignment.
+If notable UI changes are being made in PRs, be sure to open a corresponding issue in the [iOS](https://github.com/wordpress-mobile/WordPress-iOS) and [Android](https://github.com/wordpress-mobile/WordPress-Android) repositories, so that those teams can bring the apps into alignment.